To predict the future, look to the past

 Definitely not (Without Google Image Search, of course).

-Now say, I take you to a orchard and show you many different kinds of fruits and tell you their names.
+Now say, I take you to an orchard and show you a lot of different kinds of fruits and tell you their names.
 Now will you be able to identify all of the fruits from the basket?
-I’m sure you’re a fast learner and will be able to identify most with good accuracy.
+I’m sure you’re a fast learner and will be able to identify most of them with good accuracy.
 Not only because you’re a fast learning but also because you’ve learnt under my supervision. 😉

 What if I try to teach the same to a computer with access to some fancy algorithms?
 I definitely can’t show the orchard to the computer to make it understand so I give it a list of fruits from the orchard with some features (say color, shape, volume, texture, etc) and the name of the fruits, ask it to learn it through some algorithm and then identify fruits from the basket using whatever it has learnt.
 It’ll also be able to identify most of the fruits correctly.